bxlab/cmdb-quantbio/assignments/lab/bulk_RNA-seq/assignment/index.md

     * Pass the structured array and a formula to `ols`, fit the model, and extract the p-values and beta values for the stage from the results for each transcript.
 You should store these in lists.
 [This man page explains provides information on how to extract these values](https://www.statsmodels.org/dev/generated/statsmodels.regression.linear_model.RegressionResults.html#statsmodels.regression.linear_model.RegressionResults) and [this stackoverflow question provides an active example of extracting beta coefficients](https://stackoverflow.com/questions/47388258/how-to-extract-the-regression-coefficient-from-statsmodels-api).

 2. Generate a QQ plot from the p-values.
 We suggest using the [`qqplot` function from `statsmodels.api`](https://stackoverflow.com/questions/48009614/quantile-quantile-plot-using-python-statsmodels-api).
 Use the `dist` argument and `scipy.stats` to specify the distribution you want to compare to.
 By default, it compares to a normal distribution (`dist = scipy.stats.t`) -- is this what you want?
+In your `README.md` for this assignment, please interpret your QQ plot in the context of the experiment.

 3. Find a list of transcripts that exhibit differential expression by stage at a 10% false discovery rate.
 [We recommend using the `multipletests` function from `statsmodels.stats` for this.](https://www.statsmodels.org/dev/generated/statsmodels.stats.multitest.multipletests.html) Report this list.